xiruizhao/cashflow-forecast/README.md

 `cashflow_series.csv` format:

-1.  fields/columns: `desc`, `accounts`, `dtstart` and `rrule`
+1.  columns: `desc`, `accounts`, `dtstart` and `rrule`
+2.  `desc` must be nonempty
-2.  `account` is like `checking+8 savings-16 $GOOG+5` (note that the unit for stocks is shares instead of USD)
+3.  `account` is like `checking+8 savings-16 $GOOG+5` (note that the unit for stocks is shares instead of USD)
-3.  `dtstart` is the first occurrence date of the recurring series formatted like `2025-06-24`.
+4.  `dtstart` is the first occurrence date of the recurring series formatted like `2025-06-24`.
 The first date can be earlier than the forecast start date and events prior to the forecast start date are simply ignored.
-You only need to update the `dtstart` for the `balance` entry periodically.
+You only need to update the `dtstart` and `accounts` for the `balance` entry periodically to reflect your current balance.
-4.  `rrule` is an RFC 5545 (iCalendar) RRULE specifying recurrent events.
+5.  `rrule` is an RFC 5545 (iCalendar) RRULE specifying recurrent events.

-The user data are saved in browser local storage and uploaded to the server for processing.
-They are not saved on the server.

 Built with [Shiny for Python](https://shiny.posit.co/py/).
 Hosted on [Posit Connect Cloud](https://connect.posit.cloud)